 How safe is termite fumigation?

+The fumigation process will be safe if conducted by the recommended preparations and precautions.
 However, ensure you engage a trained and certified fumigator for the process.

 For safety purposes, remove food from the house and ensure people and pets are away from the hoi sue during fumigation.